LukeClancy/otterly/README.md

 # Versioning

-From now on we use Break Versioning as described by [this guy here](https://www.taoensso.com/break-versioning)
+From now on we use Break Versioning as described by [taoensso](https://www.taoensso.com/break-versioning)